JustDevRyan/gerber_to_stl/README.md

-# Gerber to STL - Make your pcb solder stencil a 3D Printable STL
+# Gerber to STL

-## The best tool for creating 3D printable stencils for your prototype pcbs by just uploading two gerber files!
+## A great tool for making your pcb solder stencil a 3D Printable STL by just uploading two gerber files

 ~~This repository has both a CLI tool, and a web app available at https://solder-stencil.me.~~ Unfortunately the website is no longer available so that is why i made this project a standalone windows application.